Voter Registration

 Remote Transactions

 FAA must also comply with applicable voter registration duties under NVRA with remote transactions.
-Remote covered transactions occur when customers use the HEAplus portal or call the customer care centers to complete any of these types of transactions:
+Remote covered transactions occur when customers use the HEAplus portal or call the Customer Care Center at (855) 432-7587 to complete any of the following types of transactions:

-Any time FAA provides an Arizona Voter Registration form to a customer in connection with a remote transaction, FAA includes an explanatory cover letter.
+Any time FAA provides an Arizona Voter Registration Form (DES-1232A) to a customer in connection with a remote transaction, FAA includes an explanatory cover letter.
 Together, the voter registration form and explanatory letter are called a “Voter Registration Packet.”

 The explanatory cover letter tells customers all of the following: